jestenough/code-challenges/collections/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 }
 ```
 1. It defines a package called main
-2. It allows Go to start executing the program
+2. It allows Go to start executing the program *CORRECT*
-3. It prints a message to the console
+3. It prints a message to the console *CORRECT*

 > **1:** main function doesn't create a package.
 >